Location: Gardner, MA Category: Professional (Staff Member) Posted On: Wed Jun 6 2018 Job Description:

 Participate in the annual instructor effectiveness evaluation program designed to identify areas of professional strength and areas of growth in the employees professional practice.

 Participate in annual performance review with direct supervisor and/or designee including any or all of the following: (1) short mini-observations (2) Formal classroom observations (3) Formal review process as dictated by the Office of Human Resources and the MCCC contract.

 Maintain electronic copies of lessons plans aligned to the program's curriculum and the appropriate standards (national, state, academic, content, career, etc.)

-Attend all program wide meetings as scheduled by Assistant Dean or designee.
+Attend all program wide meetings as scheduled by the program or his/her designee.

 Participate in regularly scheduled curriculum development and program improvement activities as assigned by the Assistant Dean or his/her designee.

 Work in collaboration with program on implementing multi-year strategic plan aligned to WIOA, State, and Local priorities.

 Work cooperatively with educational and career advisors to assist each enrolled student in the development of a comprehensive education and career plan that includes education and training opportunities along regionally identified career pathways.

 Collaborate with program administration to develop and implement an annual professional development plan approved by the program director and linked to the multi-year strategic plan.